 The Sago Palm plant is not a real palm it is a cross between a fern and a conifer.
 They are classified as cycads and It will have a hard time growing in regions where temperatures get below 20° Fahrenheit.
 It is a tropical palm tree and does well in containers for indoor decoration.
 The Sago Palm will grow in cooler regions outdoors providing you cover it during the first 2-3 after it has been planted.
 It is a slow grower eventually growing up to 8-10 ft. tall and about 4 ft. wide.

-Most folks tend to overwater this plant it is best to let it dry completely before watering again.
+Most folks tend to overwater this plant, and it is best to let it dry completely before watering again.
 Be sure your container drains well, too much water on the root system and it will develop root rot.
-You can also place in areas where there is low light.
+You can also place them in areas where there is low light.
 If the older leaves turn yellow it is safe to trim off, however, if new growth is yellow this means there is an iron deficiency.
 Use iron or Ironite to keep leaves dark green.
 Straight nitrogen fertilizer is also good but best to be careful as too much nitrogen and it will burn the root system.
 What is Fertilizer?

 USDA zones 9-11.